 - 1. "LIMIT TIMER" The Timer relay output is actuated simultaneously with blowdown.
 The timer limits feed time during any single blowdown cycle, preventing overfeed. - 2.
 "PERCENT TIMER" The Timer runs continuously for an adjustable time cycle.
 The timer relay is activated for an adjustable percent of the time cycle. - 3.
 "PERCENT POST BLOWDOWN" This Timer tracks the total blowdown time.
 It activates the relay when the blowdown deactivates, for a percent of total blowdown time. - 4.
-"PULSE TIMER" The controller accepts pulses from either a contacting head or Hall Effect water meter. - 5.
+"PULSE TIMER" The controller accepts pulses from a contacting head water meter located in the make-up line and/or blowdown line of the cooling system.
+It activates the relay for an adjustable amount of time based on the number of pulses received. - 5.
 "28 DAY TIMER" The Timer has 4 programmable start times.
 It uses MONTH, WEEK, DAY, HOUR and MINUTE to define the start time.
 If programmed, the timer will pre-bleed the system, then activate the relay (locking out all other timers) and lockout the bleed relay. - 6.
 "CYCLE TIMER" The timer has 4 programmable start times.
 It uses month, week, day, hour and minute to define the start time.
 It then cycles the relay on and off at a specified rate. - 7.
 "SLAVE TIMER" This timer allows the relay to be slaved to (i.e., mimic the action of) any other relay.